sherweb/ngx-materialize/README.md

 ## Usage

-You must import `MaterializeModule` inside your module to be able to use materialize components.
+You must import `MaterializeModule` inside your module to be able to use Materialize components.

 ```diff
 import { CommonModule } from '@angular/common';